22mahmoud/maw.sh/src/blog/get-webmention-with-jq-and-yq/index.md

 ```
 Another enhancement we can write `github` workflow just to run [ths
 script](https://github.com/22mahmoud/maw.sh/blob/master/bin/webmention) every 12 hours instead to
-run it manaully from time time.
+run it manually from time to time.